 After Apple-Picking and Stopping by Woods on a Snowy Evening by Robert Frost

 Robert Frost is undoubtedly one of the greatest poets in the history of American literature, a person who made the whole world acquainted with rural America and whose ideas influenced several generations of readers.
 He was really special among all other modernist poets as he was equally appreciated both by the public and the critics.
 Creative work of this poet is very complex and diverse, and this particular paper is focused upon two famous poems written by Robert Frost – After Apple-Picking and Stopping by Woods on a Snowy Evening.
 The first verse was written in 1914 and was initially published in Frost’s second poetry collection North to Boston.
-Louis Untermeyer considers this, perhaps, most anthologized poem by Frost as “so vivid a memory of experience that the reader absorbs it physically” (244).
-The otherverse was written in 1922 and then was published in 1923, in New Hampshire volume; the poet himself defined this work as “my best bid for remembrance” (Tuten & Zubizaretta 347).
+Louis Untermeyer considers this, perhaps, a most anthologized poem by Frost as “so vivid a memory of an experience that the reader absorbs it physically”.
+The other verse was written in 1922 and then was published in 1923, in New Hampshire volume; the poet himself defined this work as “my best bid for remembrance”.
 These two literary pieces seem to be very peculiar for Frost’s poetry as they combine rural topics with deep philosophical meditations.
-In general, the themes, which Frost applied to, were quite unexpected for modernist poetry and turned out to be a reflection of his own ideas, thoughts, life experience and philosophy.
+In general, the themes, which Frost applied to, were quite unexpected for modernist poetry and turned out to be a reflection of his own ideas, thoughts, life experience, and philosophy.

 It is impossible to write about Robert Frost without mentioning critical appraisals.
 It is absolutely unusual and, perhaps, unprecedented in the history of the modern world literature, but both personality and creative works of Robert Frost have always been highly praised by Robert Faggen, who states perhaps the most compliment still true opinion on Frost’s work and genius:

 However, Robert Frost definitely stands aside from all the poetic trends introduced by his countrymen and contemporaries – Ezra Pound, T.S.
-Eliot and others: his works are not overloaded with symbolism, his language is plain and clear, and, on the whole, he is much closer to representatives of Romanticism (William Wordsworth, S.T.
-Coleridge, R.W.
-Emerson) than to modernist poets.
-According to Marson, this simplicity is rather illusive, as “Frost's ostensibly simple mode of expression becomes far more complex as one tries to sift through an abundance of possible interpretations” (40).
+Eliot and others: his works are not overloaded with symbolism, his language is plain and clear, and, on the whole, he is much closer to representatives of Romanticism than to modernist poets.
+According to Marson, this simplicity is rather elusive, as “Frost's ostensibly simple mode of expression becomes far more complex as one tries to sift through an abundance of possible interpretations”.
 This statement can be proved with the analysis of the poems under consideration of this essay.

 Two poetic works give vivid pictures of rural surroundings; such scenery is very typical of Frost’s poetic works, as he, unlike other modernist poets, preferred good old countryside landscapes rather than much more modern urban ones.
 Most scholars connect his love for nature and landscape to a particular area, which Frost has always been fond of – New England: